genepattern/gpnotebook-website-docs/docs/jupyter-users.md

 ## 2. What is GenePattern?

-GenePattern is a powerful platform for reproducible bioinformatic research.
+GenePattern is a powerful platform for reproducible bioinformatics research.
 It provides hundreds of analytical tools for the analysis of gene expression ([RNA-seq](http://genepattern.org/rna-seq-analysis) and [microarray](http://genepattern.org/gene-expression-analysis)), [sequence variation and copy number](http://genepattern.org/variant-and-copy-number-analysis), [proteomic](http://genepattern.org/proteomics), [flow cytometry](http://genepattern.org/flow-cytometry), and network analysis.